And welcome back, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Maybe the residents won't admit it.

-I saw houses right off the main drag, two-lane road, with uh some of them had two cars jacked up on concrete blocks in the front yard, washing machines on the front porch.
+I saw houses right off the main drag, two-lane road, with some of them had two cars jacked up on concrete blocks in the front yard, washing machines on the front porch.

-Uh and I thought, oh, this is cool.
+And I thought, oh, this is cool.

-So I just I I I've uh one of my little techniques back then was uh uh you know to make fun of uh local community now and in a good hearted and a nice way, and I offered to move there if they would rename the town Limbaugh, California.
+So I just, one of my little techniques back then was, you know, to make fun of local community now in a good-hearted and nice way.

-I tried that in West Sacramento too.
+I tried that in West Sacramento, too.

 I failed in both places.